Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### Z-index

-Controls the z-index of the header.
+Use the `--header-z-index` to control the z-index of the header.

 - `--header-z-index`
 - Type: `Number`